huonw/huonw.github.io/_posts/2015-01-10-peeking-inside-trait-objects.md

 ---
 layout: default
-title: Peeking inside trait objects
+title: Peeking inside Trait Objects
 description: >
     An introduction to the low-level details of trait objects in the Rust programming language.